thought-machine/release-action/README.md

 # Release action

 A github action to produce a release.
 This project was created in frustration with the existing release actions in the wild.
-The main goal was to base releases based entirely off files that are checked in to version control.
+The main goal was to release based entirely off files that are checked in to version control, following the "configuration as code" philosophy.

 This action uses two files: